The Beginner’s Handbook to Travel Visas.

 Could I use third-party visa services?

 Having the up-to-date information and taking on the liability of submitting visa applications is precisely where the current solutions to the visa problem are targeted: Third-party visa services.
 Companies that are a “one-stop shop” for the information, the processing, the payment portal, and the travel visa are currently the backbone of the travel visa industry.
-While a few, like VisaHQ, are credible and offer a good service, many rely on misinformation to lure travellers in.
+While a few are credible and offer a good service, many rely on misinformation to lure travellers in.

 Remember the multiple Indian eVisa websites?